jeffjunzhang/iccad_job_fair/index.md

 IEEE Council on Electronic Design Automation ([CEDA](https://ieee-ceda.org)) International Conference on Computer-Aided Design ([ICCAD](https://iccad.com))

-You can reach us at sysmlstanfordseminar [at] gmail.
+You can reach us at jeffzhang@asu.edu

 Source code for this website can be found [here](https://github.com/stanford-sysml-seminar/stanford-sysml-seminar.github.io).